 source: Journal Of Clinical Oncology

-Elena M. Stoffel, Pamela B. Mangu, Stephen B. Gruber, Stanley R. Hamilton, Matthew F. Kalady, Michelle Wan Yee Lau, Karen H. Lu, Nancy Roach, Paul J. Limburg
+authors: Elena M. Stoffel, Pamela B. Mangu, Stephen B. Gruber, Stanley R. Hamilton, Matthew F. Kalady, Michelle Wan Yee Lau, Karen H. Lu, Nancy Roach, Paul J. Limburg summary/abstract:

 To provide recommendations on prevention, screening, genetics, treatment, and management for people at risk for hereditary colorectal cancer (CRC) syndromes.
 The American Society of Clinical Oncology (ASCO) has a policy and set of procedures for endorsing clinical practice guidelines that have been developed by other professional organizations.
 Methods The Familial Risk–Colorectal Cancer: European Society for Medical Oncology Clinical Practice Guideline published in 2013 on behalf of the European Society for Medical Oncology (ESMO) Guidelines Working Group in Annals of Oncology was reviewed for evelopmental rigor by methodologists, with content and recommendations reviewed by an ASCO endorsement panel.